The law requires Local Authorities (LAs) to establish a co-ordinated admission scheme that will apply to all secondary schools.

 The purpose of co-ordinated admission schemes is to establish mechanisms for ensuring, so far as reasonably practicable, that every parent/carer of a child living in the LA area who has applied for a school place in the ‘normal admission round’ receives an offer of a school place on the national offer day.
 The scheme must also cover late applications made after the closing date but before the start of the school year.

-Schemes must also set out how applications that are made during the academic year for admissions to age groups other than the normal year of entry i.e. ‘’In-Year applications’’ will be dealt with.
+The Local Authority must also provide information in the composite prospectus setting out how applications that are made during the academic year for admissions to age groups other than the normal year of entry i.e. ‘’In-Year applications’’ will be dealt with.

 Co-ordinated scheme for the ‘normal admission round’